Nicxx2/fireflyiii-quickstart/README.md

 ```

 ***Run with Docker Compose***
-Download the Docker Compose file from our repository, make any necessary adjustments to the environment variables, and start your services:
+Use the Docker Compose from the repository, make any necessary adjustments to the environment variables, and start your services:

 ```bash
 docker-compose up -d